William the Conqueror: Administration

-William continued the collection of Danegeld, a land tax.
-This was an advantage for William, as it was the only universal tax collected by western European rulers during this period.
-It was an annual tax based on the value of landholdings, and it could be collected at differing rates.
+William continued the collection of danegeld, a land tax.
+This was an advantage for William and the only universal tax collected by western European rulers during this period.
+It was an annual tax based on the value of landholdings and could be collected at differing rates.
 Most years saw the rate of two shillings per hide, but in crises, it could be increased to as much as six shillings per hide.
 Coinage across his domains continued to be minted in different cycles and styles.
 English coins were generally of high silver content, with high artistic standards, and were required to be re-minted every three years.
 Norman coins had a much lower silver content, were often of poor artistic quality, and were rarely re-minted.
-Also, in England, no other coinage was allowed, while on the continent other coinage was considered legal tender.
+In England, no other coinage was allowed, while on the continent other coinage was considered legal tender.
 Nor is there evidence that many English pennies were circulating in Normandy, which shows little attempt to integrate the monetary systems of England and Normandy.

 Besides taxation, William's large landholdings throughout England strengthened his rule.
 As King Edward's heir, he controlled all of the former royal lands.
 He also retained control of much of the lands of Harold and his family, which made the king the largest secular landowner in England by a wide margin.

 Domesday Book

 At Christmas 1085, William ordered the compilation of a survey of the landholdings held by himself and by his vassals throughout his kingdom, organised by counties.
 It resulted in a work now known as the Domesday Book.
 The listing for each county gives the holdings of each landholder, grouped by owners.
-The listings describe the holding, who owned the land before the Conquest, its value, what the tax assessment was, and usually the number of peasants, ploughs, and any other resources the holding had.
+The listings describe the holding, who owned the land before the Conquest, its value, its tax assessment, and usually the number of peasants, ploughs, and any other resources the holding had.
 Towns were listed separately.
-All the English counties south of the River Tees and River Ribble are included, and the whole work seems to have been mostly completed by 1 August 1086, when the Anglo-Saxon Chronicle records that William received the results and that all the chief magnates swore the Salisbury Oath, a renewal of their oaths of allegiance.
-William's exact motivation in ordering the survey is unclear, but it probably had several purposes, such as making a record of feudal obligations and justifying increased taxation.
+All the English counties south of the River Tees and River Ribble are included.
+The whole work seems to have been mostly completed by 1 August 1086, when the Anglo-Saxon Chronicle records that William received the results and that all the chief magnates swore the Salisbury Oath, a renewal of their oaths of allegiance.
+William's motivation in ordering the survey is unclear, but it probably had several purposes, such as making a record of feudal obligations and justifying increased taxation.